McClure twins

-Ava and Alexis McClure (born July 12, 2013), known as the McClure twins, are YouTube personalities.
+Ava Zaina and Alexis Valora McClure (born July 12, 2013), known as the McClure twins, are YouTube personalities.
 The identical twin sisters are best known for their 2016 viral video Twins Realize They Look the Same.
 In 2017, the McClure Twins were named the youngest members of Forbes' “Top Kid Influencers.”
+The twins, along with Zion, a That Girl Lay Lay stage dancer, have made a song called “We're Young with Something to Say” which they performed in 2025.
+Alexis and Ava have a lot of videos, and boast over 1 million subscribers on their channel, “The McClure Twins.”